 Liberal leadership contender Marc Garneau is in favour of "throwing the doors open" on the telecommunications industry, with a plan to fully liberalize ownership restrictions on the sector.

-Removing barriers to foreign companies will benefit consumers through increased choice and lower prices, the MP for Westmount-Ville-Marie said at a press conference in Ottawa on Monday.
+Removing barriers to foreign companies will benefit consumers through increased choice and lower prices, he said at a press conference in Ottawa on Monday.

-"Canadians are tired and frustrated with big bills, poor service and limited choices on wireless, Internet and phone services," Garneau, a former astronaut, said.
+"Canadians are tired and frustrated with big bills, poor service and limited choices on wireless, Internet and phone services," Garneau said.
 "Only real, market-based competition will keep providers in line.
 With competition and choice, providers will weed out unnecessary fees, invest in service quality to retain customers and improve their product packages."

 Foreign ownership restrictions have kept telecom prices high, with Canadians paying some of the highest wireless rates in the world, he said.
 Bills here are 20 per cent higher than in the United States, 70 per cent more than in France and double that of the United Kingdom and Germany.